North America ATLAS of Plucked Instruments

 tiple

-In the wake of the popularity of the ukulele, the Martin guitar factory made in the 1930's (till 1960's) a small guitar (the size of a tenor ukulele), with steel strings - which was influenced by a South American folk guitar, the tiple [pronounced "tea-play"].
+In the wake of the popularity of the ukulele, the Martin guitar factory made in the 1930's (until 1960's) a small guitar (the size of a tenor ukulele), with steel strings - which was influenced by a South American folk guitar, the tiple [pronounced "tea-play"].

 The tiple is made like a small guitar.
 The tuning head could be flat (with machines from behind), or slotted (like a classical guitar).
 The bridge is often a bit larger (rounded on the lower side), probably to have a larger glue surface area for the higher pulling force of 10 steel strings.